Isabel Clarke: Clinical Pages

 ‘The What is Real and What is not’ group – a psychosis programme, including mindfulness, with particular emphasis on normalising anomalous experience and so counteracting the stigma of diagnosis which can impede engagement and progress for people with these difficulties.

-‘The Making Friends with Yourself’ group.
+‘The Compassionate Friend’ group.
 A compassionate-mind based self esteem programme that utilizes the natural support systems between service users on a ward to counteract the self criticism that can undermine peoples’ recovery.